-- specify the purposes for which the land, and any such buildings or improvements, will be permitted to be used - (ii) specify the purposes for which any further development of the land will be permitted, whether under lease or license or otherwise - (iii) describe the scale and intensity of any such permitted use or development.
+(i) specify the purposes for which the land, and any such buildings or improvements, will be permitted to be used

+- (ii) specify the purposes for which any further development of the land will be permitted, whether under lease or license or otherwise - (iii) describe the scale and intensity of any such permitted use or development.

-The current use of the site is consistent with the purpose of the reserve as a museum and categorisation of the land as an area of cultural significance.
+The current uses of each of the sites are consistent with the categorisation of the land as an area of cultural significance.
+Further the previous use of the Jerilderie Court House was in keeping with the categorisation as general community use.

 The provisions of State Environmental Planning Policy (Transport and Infrastructure) 2021 (SEPP) identifies certain development that is exempt or may be carried out without consent.
-All other development is legislated in JLEP 2012 as being permissible without consent, permitted with consent or otherwise is prohibited.
+All other development is legislated in MLEP 2012 as being permissible without consent, permitted with consent or otherwise is prohibited.
 With regard to clause 2.73(1)(d)(ii) of the SEPP, development for any purpose may be carried out without consent on Crown managed land by or on behalf of the Crown land manager of the land if the development is for the purposes of implementing a plan of management adopted under the Local Government Act 1993 in relation to Crown managed land managed by a Council.
 Irrespective of the categorisation of the land, the provisions of clause 2.73(3)(a) and 2.74(1) allows certain development that may be carried out by or on behalf of a council without consent on a public reserve under the control of or vested in the council.

-Under both JLEP 2012 the reserve is zoned RU5 Village and one of the objectives of the zone is to allow for a range of land uses, services and facilities that are associated with a rural village.
+Under JLEP 2012 the reserve is zoned RU5 Village and one of the objectives of the zone is to allow for a range of land uses, services and facilities that are associated with a rural village.
 Table 7 below identifies the uses that are exempt development, permitted with or without the consent in an environmental planning instrument and Council's plan of management.
-As described in section 3.3.1.1 of this plan, the RU5 Village zone is an open zone and permits a wide range of uses, however not all uses are deemed compatible with the current use of the land or the purpose of the reserve and in this regard Table 8 identifies certain uses that would complement the current reserve purpose and provide scope for Council to ensure the heritage integrity of the buildings are made through sympathetic development.
+As described in section 3.3.1.1 of this plan, the RU5 Village zone is an open zone and permits a wide range of uses, however not all uses are deemed compatible with the current use of the land or the purpose of the reserve and in this regard Table 7 identifies certain uses that would complement the current reserve purpose and provide scope or Council to ensure the heritage integrity of the buildings are made through sympathetic development.